-To put a call on hold, press the button until you hear a single beep.
-This indicates that the call is on hold.
-To bring the call back from hold, press and hold the button until you hear a single beep.
+To put a call on hold:

+- 1. Push the Phone button until you hear a single beep. - This indicates that the call is on hold. - To bring the call back from hold, push and hold the Phone button until you hear a single beep.